Olympics-IOC confident of Tokyo Games success despite coronavirus

 Despite concerns over possible health risks to spectators and participants, the Olympic body is unwilling to publicly discuss any other option, such as cancellation or postponement, knowing that would throw the Games into confusion.
 The IOC board said a joint task force had been created in mid-February with itself, the Tokyo Games organisers, the city, the government, and the World Health Organisation to help deal with the coronavirus ahead of the Olympics.

-"The IOC EB appreciates and supports the measures being taken, which constitute an important part of Tokyo's plans to host safe and secure Games," it added in the statement.
+"The IOC EB appreciates and supports the measures being taken, which constitute an important part of Tokyo's plans to host safe and secure Games," it said in a statement.
 Tokyo has pumped in more than $12 billion to organise the event while billions more were spent on related projects.

-Tokyo Games organisers are due to deliver a report via video conference to the executive board on Wednesday when the Games will be discussed, before a news conference by Bach.
+Tokyo Games organisers are due to deliver a report via video conference to the executive board on Wednesday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)